devhausleipzigacademy/async-practice-1/README.md

 ### Axios

 Axios is a javascript library, which lets you trigger HTTP Requests.
-You can use it to call an API from Javascript
+You can use it to call an API from Javascript.

 [Axios](https://github.com/axios/axios)